Ember-Ember/btdb2/README.md

 put the tower you want to level in the slot right next to the hero, it will also place your selected hero.

+In addition to the XP this script will also get you a fair amount of battle points and monkey money

 XP RATES
 =====================================